top of page

 The noun 'paleontology' has its etymology rooted in Greek.
 It is derived from two Greek words: 'paleo,' meaning 'ancient' or 'prehistoric,' and 'logos,' meaning 'study' or 'science.'
 Therefore, 'paleontology' literally means the 'science of the ancient' or 'study of prehistoric life.'
 This field of science involves the examination of fossils, ancient remains, and geological formations to unravel the history of life on Earth and gain insights into past ecosystems and environments.
 The etymology of 'paleontology' underscores its core mission of exploring and understanding the ancient and prehistoric aspects of our planet's history, making it a fundamental discipline in the study of Earth's past and the evolution of life.

-Quiz: Find the meaning of the noun paleontology:
+Find the correct meaning of the noun paleontology:

 Try Again!